-The meeting ratified the accounts and Ron Williamson was thanked for his role as independent auditor.

-3. Secretary's report.
+- 2. Secretary's report.
 It was noted that the membership numbers had changed very little.
-Such change as there was, had been upwards.

-After outlining the reasons for dispensing with the 2021 AGM she described the activities over and above our usual social and challenge walks.
+Such change as there was, had been upwards. - After outlining the reasons for dispensing with the 2021 AGM she described the activities over and above our usual social and challenge walks.
 One such took place on 12th September 2020.
 This celebrated the 25th anniversary of our founding.
-Colin Saunders masterminded it and he also organized last year's walk to the Founders' Tree which took place on 9th October.
-Thank you Colin and thank you to the walk leaders who helped enable these events and also the walks to the summer social we held last year.

-Looking to the future, we need more walk leaders and are devising a programme of support for those starting in this role.
-She made a plea for everyone to consider becoming a leader or recruiting friends to this role.

-4. Walk Secretary's Report. (see document previously circulated) The start of lockdown, only weeks after the 2020 AGM, resulted in an enormous number of walks being cancelled.
+Colin Saunders masterminded it and he also organised last year's walk to the Founders' Tree which took place on 9th October.
+Thank you, Colin and thank you to the walk leaders who helped enable these events and also the walks to the summer social we held last year. - Looking to the future, we need more walk leaders and are devising a programme of support for those starting in this role.
+She made a plea for everyone to consider becoming a leader or recruiting friends to this role. - 3.
+Walk Secretary's Report. (see document previously circulated) The start of lockdown, only weeks after the 2020 AGM, resulted in an enormous number of walks being cancelled.
 Against this difficult background it was surprising to see just how many walks we had been able to run and the large number of members who had taken part.
 This would have been impossible without the dedicated help of our walk leaders, many of whom were present at this AGM.
 She reported that we have stopped advertising in Strider.
 An entry in Strider meant that we had to organise our programme a long time ahead.
 We can now arrange events on a much more flexible and spontaneous basis which is more attractive to walk leaders.
 The number of members taking part has not been affected.
 She reinforced the request for more people willing to lead to come forward.

 She very much wanted to thank all our existing walk leaders who have kept the club going through an incredibly difficult period.
 Ron Williamson, Jerome Ripp and Gavin Fuller have, in particular, put an awful lot into this.
 Ron's tarmac walkers series has been extremely popular.
 There are a lot of requests now for evening walks as the days grow longer.